efuzy/efuzy/docs/src/pages/options/global-event-bus.md

 ### Usage with QDialog and QMenu

-These components use Quasar Portals so that content can be rendered at the end of the `<body>` tag in order to:
+These components use Efuzy Portals so that content can be rendered at the end of the `<body>` tag in order to:
 1. avoid css pollution
 2. avoid z-index issues
 3. avoid possible parent CSS overflow